 Any planets whose brightest magnitudes near the time of maximum elongation vary by at least 2.0 in this interval and in 2025 will be within 0.3 of the brightest occurring, or vary by at least 3.0 and in 2025 will be within 0.5 of the brightest occurring; and which are visual magnitude 14.5 or brighter, are included.
 For planets brighter than visual magnitude 13.5, which are within the range of a large number of observers, these standards have been relaxed somewhat to include a larger number of planets.
 Magnitudes have been computed from the updated magnitude parameters published in MPC28104-28116, on 1996 Nov.
 25, or more recently in the Minor Planet Circulars.
 Oppositions may be in right ascension or in celestial longitude.
 Here we use still a third representation, maximum elongation from the Sun, instead of opposition.
 Though unconventional, it has the advantage that many close approaches do not involve actual opposition to the Sun near the time of minimum distance and greatest brightness and are missed by an opposition-based program.
-Other data are also provided according to the following tabular listings: Minor planet number, date of maximum elongation from the Sun in format yyyy/mm/dd, maximum elongation in degrees, right ascension on date of maximum elongation, declination on date of maximum elongation, both in J2000 coordinates, date of brightest magnitude in format yyyy/mm/dd, brightest magnitude, date of minimum distance in format yyyy/mm/dd, and minimum distance in AU.
+Other data are also provided according to the following tabular listings: Minor planet number, date of maximum elongation in degrees, right ascension on date of maximum elongation in degrees, right ascension on date of maximum elongation, declination on date of brightest magnitude in format yyyy/mm/dd, brightest magnitude, date of minimum distance in AU.

 Users should note that when the maximum elongation is about 177° or greater, the brightest magnitude is sharply peaked due to enhanced brightening near zero phase angle.
 Even as near as 10 days before or after minimum magnitude the magnitude is generally about 0.4 magnitudes greater.
 This effect takes place in greater time interval for smaller maximum elongations.
 There is some interest in very small minimum phase angles.
-For maximum elongations E near 180° at Earth distance Δ, an approximate formula for the minimum phase angle $\phi$ is where the units are degrees.
+For maximum elongations E near 180° at Earth distance Δ , an approximate formula for the minimum phase angle φ is where the units are degrees.

-$$\phi = (180^{\circ}-E)/(\Delta+1)$$
+$$\phi = (180^{\circ} - E)/(\Delta + 1)$$